dipunm/secure-bitcoin-for-dummies/_btc-vault/1.deterministic-wallet/coldcard.md

 ---
 layout: page
+title: Using the ColdCard
-title: Creating a deterministic wallet
+parent: Creating a deterministic wallet
+nav_order: 1
 ---
 # Creating a deterministic wallet

 {:.note}